socketry/localhost/README.md

 #### Self-Signed Localhost

-The best way to use Chrome wiht self-signed localhost certificates is to allow it in your chrome settings: [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost).
+The best way to use Chrome with self-signed localhost certificates is to allow it in your chrome settings: [chrome://flags/#allow-insecure-localhost](chrome://flags/#allow-insecure-localhost).

 ### Files